 - A substantial increase in hand sanitizer availability throughout campus.

-- Additional measures, including the use of hospital-grade disinfectants and electrostatic spraying when buildings are unoccupied (such as nights or weekends) are also being employed.
+- Additional sanitation measures, including the use of hospital-grade disinfectants and electrostatic spraying when buildings are unoccupied (such as nights or weekends).

 - Learn more about all of SMU’s enhanced cleaning protocols.